CreeperLKF/cmd_gpt/README.md

     Add the following to your `.bashrc` or `.zshrc` file for permanent auto-completion.

     ```bash
-    eval "$(register-python-argcomplete cmd-gpt)"
+    eval "$(register-python-argcomplete pipe-agent)"
     ```

     You may need to restart your shell for the changes to take effect.

 ## Configuration

-On the first run, `cmd-gpt` will automatically create a configuration directory at `~/.config/cmd_gpt/` with default template files.
-You can override this path by setting the `CMDGPT_CONFIG_PATH` environment variable.
+On the first run, `pipe-agent` will automatically create a configuration directory at `~/.config/pipe-agent/` with default template files.
+You can override this path by setting the `PIPE_AGENT_CONFIG_PATH` environment variable.

 - `default.conf`: For general settings.
 - `models.yaml`: For model definitions.